Skip to Main Content

 • include "https://" with both DOIs and URLs

-• Accessed dates for online sources are not required for formally published electronic sources with a DOI or permalink.
+• Accessed Dates: Not required for formally published electronic sources with a DOI or permalink.
 In general, only include for websites if it is likely the website will be altered (Wikipedia, twitter) or does not have a publication date.

 • [Chicago 17th: 15.9 and refer to 14.6-18 and adapt to Author-Date system, Chicago Style]